LeBron James: Defense

-At the beginning of James's NBA career, he was considered a poor defensive player, but he improved steadily through the years.
-In 2009, he became proficient at the chase-down block, which involves coming in from behind the opposition in transition to block the shot.
+At the beginning of his NBA career, James was considered a poor defensive player, but he improved steadily through the years.
+In 2009, James became proficient at the chase-down block, which involves coming in from behind the opposition in transition to block the shot.
 In Miami, he developed into a more versatile defensive player, and the Heat relied on him to guard all five positions.
+From the years 2012–2016, he was ranked among the top three defenders in the NBA by general managers, earning the vote as the best perimeter defender in the league preceding the 2014–15 NBA season.
 Along with Shane Battier and Dwyane Wade, Miami used James in an ultra-aggressive defensive scheme, with James cheating off the ball to help out inside or get into rebounding position.
 Beginning in 2014, some analysts reported a regression in his defensive impact, stemming from a lack of effort and expected age-related declines.
-During his second stint in Cleveland, his defense progressively declined.
+During his second stint in Cleveland, James' defense progressively declined.
 After missed drives on offense, he often dawdled back on defense while complaining to the referees; he provided less help off the ball, and was less aggressive in switching.
 James himself admitted to taking plays off at times, referring to this approach as "chill mode".
 He eventually developed a reputation for raising his defensive level in the playoffs, which some analysts referred to as "Playoff LeBron".

 Legacy

 James left high school as one of the most hyped prospects in NBA history.
 Upon entering the NBA, he made an immediate impact and was voted Rookie of the Year in his debut season.
-As of June 2022, he has been named to 18 All-NBA Teams, including 13 times to the First Team, which are both NBA records.
+As of 2024, James has been named to 21 All-NBA Teams, including 13 times to the First Team, which are both NBA records.
 His four MVP awards are matched only by Michael Jordan, Kareem Abdul-Jabbar, Wilt Chamberlain, and Bill Russell; James and Russell are the only players to win four MVP awards in a five-year span.
 James has also won four Finals MVP Awards, which is the second-most all-time, and earned All-Defensive honors every season from 2009 to 2014.
 While James has never won the Defensive Player of the Year Award, he has finished second in the voting twice and lists it as one of his main goals.
-His teams have appeared in the Finals ten times and won four championships; his ten Finals appearances are tied for third all-time.
+His teams have appeared in the Finals ten times and won four championships; his 10 Finals appearances are tied for third all-time.
 Some analysts have criticized him for not having a better Finals record, while others have countered that James usually performed well but his team was defeated by superior competition.